Abdi-Nasser is a retail worker for a franchise in a large train station.

 Most of us get the minimum wage.
-The chefs at some of the restaurants are on £6.50 to £7.30 an hour, depending on how long they’ve been there — but they’re working eight hour shifts with no break.
+The chefs at some of the restaurants are on £6.50 to £7.30 an hour — but they’re working 8 hour shifts with no break.
 That’s as high as it gets.
 Overwhelmingly it’s £5.80.

-We have a combination of long hours and not enough hours to get by.
-Everyone is contracted to do 20 hours; one shift is eight to twelve hours, so in effect they can cut back people’s hours whenever they want.
-They never ask.
-If the “take” isn’t high enough they’ll send some people home and the rest of us will be overstretched.
+We have both long hours and not enough hours to get by.
+Everyone is contracted to do 20 hours; one shift is 8-12 hours.
+In effect they can cut back people’s hours whenever they want; they never ask.
+If the ‘take’ isn’t high enough they’ll send some people home and the rest of us will be overstretched.

 Managers get bonuses for lowering the number of workers relative to take on a shift, so there’s a constant pressure to push down the number of hours people get.
-You have to keep careful track of what you’ve worked, as they routinely cheat you by “forgetting” hours you’ve done.
+You have to keep track of what you’ve worked, as they cheat you by ‘forgetting’ hours you’ve done.

 A lot of jobs have disappeared and been allocated to other workers on top of their existing role.
-One example: instead of having kitchen porters to assist the chefs and waiters, they’ll now rely on waiters to do everything.
-There was a kitchen porter at the bar I was working at last year; in October he was fired and not replaced — and new workers didn’t know any better.
+Instead of having kitchen porters to assist the chefs and waiters, they’ll now rely on waiters to do everything.
+A kitchen porter at a bar I was working at last year was fired in October and not replaced: new workers didn’t know any better.

 What are your bosses like?

 In general the managers are getting worse, as the result of a systematic policy.
-One who’d been working for three years was sacked recently because he was too friendly with the workers.
-They brought in someone from outside.
+One who’d been working for three years was sacked because he was too friendly with the workers.
 The people who do move up the ranks are the people who are willing to make the most brutal decisions.

 How was the economic crisis affected your job and the way workers see things?

-It’s now much more of a regular occurrence that people get sent home because of “overstaffing”.
-But in fact, the company is not in trouble.
-The Financial Times publishes a thing called Top Track 100, with the top hundred UK companies, and SPS is in the top 30.
-Last financial year their pre-tax profits were £235 million!
-I’d say less than ten percent of sales money on each shift goes to labour costs.
+People get sent home because of ‘overstaffing’ much more regularly.
+But SPS: it’s in the top 30 of the Financial Times’ top 100 UK companies.
+Last financial year their pre-tax profits were £235m!
 If anything, I’d say SPS has benefited from the recession, as it gives them an excuse to do what they want to workers.
-As a socialist, I’d still oppose attacks on workers even if the company was losing money but in this situation it’s just absurd.
+As a socialist, I’d still oppose attacks on workers even if the company was losing money, but in this situation it’s just absurd.